V-ALICE/JackboxGPT/README.md

 ## Playing

-You'll need to provide your OpenAI API key in the environment variable `OPENAI_KEY`.
+You'll need to provide your OpenAI API key as an environment variable `OPENAI_API_KEY`.

-To play a game, provide the room code for a supported game as the first parameter on the command line.
+To play a game, simply run the compiled executable and enter "Number of Instances" and "Room Code" when prompted.
+The executable can also be run with command line args as input, run with the `--help` option to see usage information.

-## Adding Games
+## Adding Games Yourself

 If you wish to contribute and add support for a new game, it's pretty simple.
 Just follow this guide: